Star formation and molecular gas properties of post-starburst galaxies: Abstract

 \section{Abstract}

-Post-starburst E+A galaxies are believed to be systems in a rapid transition between major merger starbursts and quiescent ellipticals.
-Their optical spectrum is dominated by A-type stars, suggesting a significant starburst that was quenched recently.
-While optical observations of post-starburst galaxies suggest little ongoing star formation, they have been shown to host significant molecular gas reservoirs.
-This led to the suggestion that gas consumption or expulsion are not required to end the starburst, and that star formation is suppressed by turbulent heating of the molecular gas.
-We present NOEMA continuum and CO(1-0) observations of 15 post-starburst galaxies, and collect CO measurements in post-starburst galaxies from the literature.
-Using archival far-infrared observations, we show that the majority of these systems host obscured star formation, with some showing far-infrared emission that is comparable to those of luminous and ultraluminous infrared galaxies.
-Once far-infrared star formation rates are used, these systems show similar SFR-$M_{\mathrm{H_2}}$ and Kennicutt-Schmidt relations to those observed in star-forming and starburst galaxies.
+Post-starburst galaxies are believed to be in a rapid transition between major merger starbursts and quiescent ellipticals.
+Their optical spectrum is dominated by A-type stars, suggesting a starburst that was quenched recently.
+While optical observations suggest little ongoing star formation, some have been shown to host significant molecular gas reservoirs.
+This led to the suggestion that gas depletion is not required to end the starburst, and that star formation is suppressed by other processes.
+We present NOEMA CO(1-0) observations of 15 post-starburst galaxies with emission lines consistent with Active Galactic Nucleus (AGN) photoionization.
+We collect post-starburst candidates with molecular gas measurements from the literature, with some classified as classical E+A, while others with line ratios consistent with AGN and/or shock ionization.
+Using far-infrared observations, we show that systems that were reported to host exceptionally-large molecular gas reservoirs host in fact obscured star formation, with some systems showing star formation rates comparable to ULIRGs.
+Among E+A galaxies with molecular gas measurements, 7 out of 26 (26\%) host obscured starbursts.
+Using far-infrared observations, post-starburst candidates show similar SFR-$M_{\mathrm{H_2}}$ and Kennicutt-Schmidt relations to those observed in star-forming and starburst galaxies.
 In particular, there is no need to hypothesize star formation quenching by processes other than the consumption of molecular gas by star formation.
-The combination of optical, far-infrared, and CO observations indicates that some regions within these galaxies have been recently quenched, while others are still forming stars at a high rate.
-We find little connection between the post-burst age of the optically-thin quenched regions and the star formation rate in the obscured regions.
-All this calls into question the traditional classification of E+A galaxies.
+The combination of optical, far-infrared, and CO observations indicates that some regions within these galaxies have been recently quenched, while others are still forming stars in highly obscured regions.
+All this calls into question the traditional interpretation of such galaxies.